Yushima Shrine

 PlumBonsai

-In the fall, don’t miss the chrysanthemum festival, where the exhibits never fail to wow and entertain.
+In November, don’t miss the chrysanthemum festival, where the exhibits never fail to wow and entertain.
+Each year, there are different historical figures, all made of living chrysanthemums…

 Each year, there are different historical figures, all made of...living chrysanthemums!